Residence Life Management Team

 Assistant Director, Residence Life

-As the Assistant Director, Residence Life, Jessica works with the Residence Life Team to create safe, positive residence communities that foster a sense of belonging, co-curricular experiences that encourage holistic student development, and environments that promote academic success.
-In her spare time Jessica enjoys travelling, hosting gatherings for her loved ones, a good cup of coffee, reading, and spending time with her family.
+As the Assistant Director, Residence Life, Brian works with the Residence Life Team to create safe, positive residence communities that foster a sense of belonging, co-curricular experiences that encourage holistic student development, and environments that promote academic success.

 Supervisor, Residence Education